icpc/ccs-specs/Contest_API.md

 type instead.

 Simplified judgement types must not be chained and must not refer to their own ID.
-They lead directly to the equivalent simplfied judgement type, if one exists.
+They lead directly to the equivalent simplfied judgement type - with the same `penalty` and `solved` values - if one exists.

 #### Examples